Majd al-Krum: 1936–1939 revolt

-During the 1936–1939 Arab revolt against British Mandatory rule and increased Jewish settlement in Palestine, Majd al-Krum was one of the first villages in the Galilee to participate in the revolt with a resident, Abu Faris, claiming he was the first individual to take up arms in the Galilee during the revolt and the first to have his house demolished by the British as punishment for his participation.
-Abu Faris became the second-in-command of the revolt in the Galilee until 1938 when he refused an order to assassinate a Palestinian Arab supporter of the Peel Commission partition plan for Palestine into Jewish and Arab states.
-Abu Faris later left Palestine for Lebanon after a major political leader of the revolt, Amin al-Husayni, ordered his assassination.
+During the 1936–1939 Arab revolt against British rule and increased Jewish settlement in Palestine, Majd al-Krum was one of the first villages in the Galilee to participate in the revolt.
+A resident, Abu Faris, claimed he was the first individual to take up arms in the Galilee during the revolt and the first to have his house demolished by the British as punishment for his participation.
+The British blew up a number of homes in Majd al-Krum during the revolt as a punitive measure, including the home of Hussein Abu Ramhin.